 Is remediation funding adequate?

-In addition, it is unclear whether those leaseholders who have already paid towards the costs of works will be compensated.
+Those leaseholders who have already paid towards the costs of works will not be compensated.

 Issues with selling flats